B0neShAd0w/Hacktoria/Infectious File.md

 > __Warning__
 > This is your final warning, anything you do from here on out is on your head!, I cannot be help responsible for any damage caused. - if you are unsure DO NOT PROCEED.

-if you are sure read on...
+If you are sure read on...

+Are you sure?.

+Okay then...

 Open a terminal and enter the following command:
 ```bash